rechhabra/Cattis/README.md

-# Cattis questions I attempt in Python 3.6.3
+# Cattis questions I attempt in Python or Java, maybe C++